dkpro/dkpro-core/pages/info.md

 * 2012: first published via Maven Central.
 * 2014: becoming a community project.
 * 2015: migration to Github.

-**We would like to thank [all those who contribute or have contributed](http://github.com/dkpro/dkpro-core/blob/master/CONTRIBUTORS.txt) to DKPro Core!**

 -- The DKPro Core team